thephpleague/uri-src/docs/components/7.0/query.md

 $new_query->parameters(); //return ['foo' => ['bar', 'baz']]
 ~~~

-## Key/Value Pairs Collection
+## Query Collection

-To better support interoperability, This class mainly represents the query string as a collection of key/value pairs.
+To better support interoperability, this class represents a query string primarily as an ordered
+collection of key/value pairs, while also providing additional APIs to work with parameters
+that are parsed as lists using PHP’s bracket notation.

 ~~~php
 public static Query::fromPairs(iterable $pairs, string $separator = '&'): self